Radoslav Kováč: Basel

 After playing in six test games Kováč played his domestic league debut for the club in the away game in the Stade de Suisse, Wankdorf on 16 July 2011 as Basel played a 1–1 draw with BSC Young Boys.
 At the end of the 2011–12 season he won the Double with his new club.
 They won the League Championship title with 20 points advantage.
 The team won the Swiss Cup, winning the final 4–2 in a penalty shootout against Luzern.

 Kováč scored his first goal for the club on 4 August 2012 in the away game in the Stade Tourbillon as Basel played a 1–1 draw with Sion.

 On 21 December 2012 it was announced that Kováč would leave the club and had signed for Slovan Liberec.
-Basel and Kováč agreed to prematurely terminate the contract, because he had achieved only 5 appearences up until that date.
-Therefore he could sign for Liberec on a free transfer.
+Basel and Kováč agreed to prematurely terminate the contract, because he had achieved only 5 appearances up until that date.
+Therefore, he could sign for Liberec on a free transfer.
 During his 18 months with the club Kováč played a total of 52 games for Basel scoring a total of two goals.
 20 of these games were in the Swiss Super League, five in the Swiss Cup, two in the UEFA competitions (Champions League and Europa League) and 25 were friendly games.
 He scored one goal in the domestic league and the other was scored during the test games.